Contact Us

 ISO 7101 outlines requirements for organizations that strive to deliver safe, timely, efficient, effective, equitable and people-centred care.

-The Healthcare Organization Standard (ISO 7101) is a new global standard designed to elevate the quality of healthcare around the world.
-It is focused on helping organizations to enhance patient experiences, improve operational efficiency and foster a culture of quality and safety.
+The Healthcare Quality Management Systems Standard is a new global standard designed to elevate the quality of healthcare around the world.
+It is focused on helping organizations to enhance patient experience, improve operational efficiency and foster a culture of quality and safety.

 Join us as we explore how ISO 7101 can make high-quality care accessible for everyone.